-Q: How long do solar string lights last?
+Q. How long do solar string lights last?

 Depending upon the model, you can expect outdoor solar string lights to last from 2 to 4 years.

-Q: What color light is best for outdoors?
+Q. What color light is best for outdoors?

 White light is the most effective lighting color since it’s closest to natural light.
 Warm white lights have a glowy yellow tinge that is cozy and inviting, making them a popular choice for outdoor lighting.

-Colorful bulbs are another option that users often choose for their ambience rather than their lighting ability.
+Colorful bulbs are another option that buyers often choose for their ambience rather than their lighting ability.
 These lights add a decorative flair and can be a fun addition for different seasons and holidays.

-Q: How do you hang solar string lights on a patio?
+Q. How do you hang solar string lights on a patio?

 The easiest option is to hang string lights from existing fixtures or wrap them around columns and railings that surround a patio.
 If necessary, create hanging options by using heavy-duty sticky hooks, metal hooks, or nails.